Public Health England launched a campaign in spring 2018, which aimed to tackle the health concerns surrounding weight related issues in the UK.

-These calories should then be spread out throughout the day with 400 consumed at Breakfast, 600 calories consumed at Lunch and a further 600 calories consumed at Dinner time.
+These calories should then be spread out throughout the day with 400 calories consumed at breakfast, 600 calories consumed at lunch and a further 600 calories consumed at dinner/tea time.
 The remaining 200 calories should then be split between two 100 calorie snacks.
-It is important to note that this reduction in calories is merely a suggestion, and the government guidelines will remain.
-However, it is recommended that the new campaign suggestions are closely followed, in order to ensure a healthier Britain.
+The latter is the same as the guidelines suggested for children.

 Why is this campaign necessary?